-“Vasco da Gama have not fulfilled their obligations towards me,” said Juninho of his transfer, “so I sought legal recourse to win my rights.”
+“Vasco da Gama have not fulfilled their obligations towards me,” said Juninho about his transfer, “so I sought legal recourse to win my rights.”
 Having not played in over five months, a Brazilian court upheld the severing of his contract, leaving him free to move to Europe for the first – and only – time in his career.

 He left by the same means eight years later.

-After two years at the club, Juninho returned to his adopted home – once more on a free.
+After two years at the club, Juninho returned to his adopted home – once more on a free transfer.
 He’d spend 18 months in his second stint there, before moving on again.
 A short spell in New York beckoned, where he lined up alongside Thierry Henry and Tim Cahill, before he returned to Vasco for the third and final time to see out his playing days.

-Throughout his career, Juninho, one of the greatest Brazilians to ever play the game, and one of the best free kick takers in history, never commanded a transfer free.
+Throughout his career, Juninho, one of the greatest Brazilians to ever play the game, and one of the best free kick takers in history, never commanded a transfer fee.
 Not once.
 Not only was he fiercely loyal in his love affair with Vasco, but he was extremely principled.

 Undoubtedly it was already there, but Juninho, by his own admission, developed a strong moral and ethical code when in France.

 “What struck me most for politics is the human side of the French,” the creative midfielder said in a 2018 interview in El Pais.
 “I thought the Brazilian was supportive, but it’s a lie.
-The French is supportive for real!
+The French are supportive for real!
 There are extremists, the part that despises Muslims, the racist part.
 But the majority of the French people have a very developed humanity.”

 Juninho’s interview was set against the backdrop of the Brazilian elections, and once more he stood aside from his compatriots.
 Ronaldinho, who had once said Juninho “could make the ball dance,” was now at odds with him.

 Nobody was in any doubt as to whom he was taking aim at.
-Since Jair Bolsonaro’s campaign had got underway, he had received backing from the Rivaldo, Ronaldinho, and Lucas Moura, to name the most vociferous.
+Since Jair Bolsonaro’s campaign had got underway, he had received backing from Rivaldo, Ronaldinho, and Lucas Moura, to name the most vociferous.